-In addition, he serves as Chairman of swissUp, a Foundation for Excellence in Education in Switzerland, and is a member of the Board of Defitech Foundation, Switzerland.
+In addition, he is President of the EPFL Plus Foundation and serves as Chairman of swissUp, a Foundation for Excellence in Education in Switzerland, and is a member of the Board of Defitech Foundation, Switzerland.

 Jean-Pierre Meyers

 From 1972 to 1980, Jean-Pierre Meyers was attached to the directorate of financial affairs at Société Générale.
 During the same time he was Assistant Professor at the Ecole Supérieure de Commerce in